platform9/express/README.md

 ## Inventory Examples/Notes

-All of the hypervisor nodes should be listed in the inventory file.
-They should be under the "hypervisors" group.
+All of your hypervisor nodes should be listed in the Ansible inventory file (inventory/hopsts).
+They should be listed under the "[hypervisors]" group.
 Each node should be named after their fully qualified domain name (FQDN) that will be used as the hostname.
 Here are a few examples for creating Ansible inventory connection details based on common scenarios.

 * SSH directly in as root.
 ```